-This article, the fourth in a series about insurance clawbacks, was written by Steven Muller, Vice President Litigation at Share Lawyers.
+This article, the third in a series about insurance clawbacks, was written by Steven Muller, Vice President Litigation at Share Lawyers.
 Click here to read the rest of the series.

 There is a little-known secret about insurance clawbacks in a long term disability claim.
 Are you ready for it?
 The type of clawbacks is governed by convention.
 That is Insurance Acts of the Provinces allow for reduction of benefits but there is nothing in the legislation saying what the clawbacks should be.
 Over the years insurers have aggressively added to the list of clawbacks in policies.
 Employers you can decide what if any clawbacks your employees should have in your employee insurance policies.
 Insurance brokers you can advise plan holders on archaic clawbacks and governments you can protect your money so that beneficiaries of the government funds receive the benefit and not insurance companies.